CaptainZidgel/Donkey/readme.md

 enable 24/7 [pizza music](https://www.youtube.com/watch?v=XW0W7j04iRQ) in voice channel.
 Need to learn voice API first.
 enable subscriptions to youtube channels, probably won't get added in because Youtube's API looks complicated and I hate learning things
 whatever else I want to put in B^)

+A lot of what I want(ed) to add seems beyond my ability at this point.
+This bot was never meant to really have a function, just be functional.
+So for now you can +ping and +exit the bot to your heart's content.
+You can even make it +join and +leave voice channels!
+It just can't do anything there.